Click-to-Call and StarLeaf Cloud

-For best support and compatibility, StarLeaf recommends using Chrome for Click-to-call.
+For best support and compatibility, StarLeaf recommends using Chrome or Internet Explorer for Click-to-Call.
 StarLeaf recommends that you do not use Firefox for Click-to-Call.

 Browsers running on iOS (iPhone and iPad) do not support any WebRTC.
 Therefore, you cannot use Click-to-Call on these devices.

 Chrome users do not need a plugin to use Click-to-Call, but they need a to install an extension if they will share their screens whilst using Click-to-Call.

 To be able to share your screen from Chrome, you will be prompted to use the Screen Share for StarLeaf Click-to-Call extension.
 Chrome users can find the plugin here: https://chrome.google.com/webstore/detail/screen-share-for-starleaf/dliccfbpegdcmlflaidhhnloeofgdnce .

 Internet Explorer users will be prompted by their browser to download the StarLeafBrowserPlugin when they load the Click-to-Call page in their browser.
 This enables the browser to use Click-to-Call and also use screen share.